Affordable travel

 Moser glss and crystal museumTo get there, take town bus #1 as far as the stop ‘Sklárska’ (the 6th stop) and follow the well-signposted path to the museum.
 You can catch bus #1 from the main Karlovy Vary Tržnice (market) bus station and you’ll need one single-trip ticket to get there and another one to get back.
 The tickets are 10Kč each from the automat at Tržnice station or you can buy them from the driver for 15Kč.
 Remember to time-stamp the ticket as you board the bus.

-This was easily my favourite of the things I did in Karlovy Vary and I highly recommend it.
+This was my favourite of the things I did in Karlovy Vary and while it's no longer as inexpensive as it once was, I still highly recommend it.

 Moser glass factory and museum